 |September - November||December||January 30th|

 |June - August||September||September 30th|

-*Applications should be submitted no later than the last Tuesday of each month.
+*Applications should be submitted on the last Tuesday of each month.
 Unsuccessful applicants may be invited to re-submit during the next submission cycle.

 **Applications are reviewed for funding within each quarter.
 Funding decisions for applications submitted within the cycle may be influenced or delayed by the availability of funds.